-- Individual and group projects will be evaluated by the preceptor using a nine (9) point scale.
-Evaluation guidelines are provided for supervised practice activities. - .
-In order to pass a rotation, the intern must achieve an average of '4' or higher on all competencies assigned in the rotation.
+- Individual and group projects will be evaluated by the preceptor using a standardized evaluation tool or rubric, when appropriate.
+Evaluation guidelines are provided for supervised practice activities. - The grading scale is 1-4.
+In order to pass a rotation, the intern must achieve an average of '3' or higher on all activities/competencies assigned in the rotation.
+This is determined by adding up the scores for all activities/competencies and dividing by the number of activities listed for that particular rotation.